ViviTurtle/LeetCode/LengthOfLongestSubstring/README.md

         >>> True
         testBoolean(d.get("rawr"))
         >>> False
          ```
+4) I need to manually run through an algorithm before I actually start programming.
+I need to not rush, and grab all edge cases.
-4) Lastly, I re-learned (Since my programming in Java days), that one-off issues are still a huge pain.
+5) Lastly, I re-learned (Since my programming in Java days), that one-off issues are still a huge pain.